Pussycat Dolls Present

 Pussycat Dolls Present is an American reality television series that premiered on March 6, 2007 on The CW, and took place over the course of eight weeks.
-It was a joint venture between Ken Mok's 10 by 10 Entertainment, Pussycat LLC, and Warner Horizon Television.
+It was a joint venture between Ken Mok's 10 by 10 Entertainment, Pussycat LLC, Wonderland Sound and Vision, and Warner Horizon Television.

 Overview

 The series followed a group of young women as they went through an audition process to join the girl group, the Pussycat Dolls.
 The contestants, who also lived together during the course of the series, were groomed by the group's founder and the series' creator and co-producer, Robin Antin, and were judged on their vocal and dancing ability.
 Outside of stage performances, the contestants experience choreography, song recording and tensions together.

 First season winner Asia Nitollano won the opportunity to join the Pussycat Dolls as the seventh member, but opted to go solo shortly the season finale premiered.
 Third placer Chelsea Korka joined a new Robin Antin group called the Paradiso Girls.

 Second season winner Girlicious (Nichole Cordova, Tiffanie Anderson, Chrystina Sayers and Natalie Mejia) were originally set to be a trio, but decided by the judges and Antin to become a quartet instead.
 Girlicious immediately started filming music videos and recording songs after the filming wrapped in July 2007.

 The second season, titled Pussycat Dolls Present: Girlicious, premiered Monday, February 18, 2008.
 Pussycat Dolls Present moved to its new night and time beginning Wednesday, April 9 after America's Next Top Model.

 The format of the program was more casual (like ANTM) than other talent-based reality shows.
 Elements in the program included stylish camera shots, original hip hop beats and unique interactions among the contestants.
 Both seasons were aired nearly a year after shooting.
 The first season was filmed from September to November 2006, and the second season was filmed from June to August 2007.

 On May 13, 2008, the series was officially cancelled by The CW.
 The concept of the third season was to create a new girl group with a combined style of hip-hop and rapcore inspired by the style of P!nk.